Shirk/Nameplate/README.md

 ## Installation for Windower 4 users

+***Please report any and all issues with this plugin on the [Nameplate Issues](https://github.com/Shirk/Nameplate/issues) tracker.
+This is the *only* valid location to get any support or assistance for this plugin.***

 Copy `plugins\Nameplate.dll` to `<***Windower 4 Folder***>\plugins\Nameplate.dll`

 This version of Nameplate is compatible with the current version of Windower 4.

 ## Usage for Windower 4 users

+***Please report any and all issues with this plugin on the [Nameplate Issues](https://github.com/Shirk/Nameplate/issues) tracker.
+This is the *only* valid location to get any support or assistance for this plugin.***

 `//load Nameplate` to load the plugin.  `//nameplate help` to read the in-game command help.